High Dose Vitamin C For Cancer

 Catalase is an enzyme that neutralizes oxidation and is not found within tumors, the way it is found abundantly within healthy cells.
-Vitamin C therapy utilizes this oxidative effect to target cancer cells directly.
+Vitamin C therapy for cancer utilizes this oxidative effect to target cancer cells directly.

 For patients undergoing conventional treatment methods including surgeries, radiation, and chemotherapy, oncologists must constantly assess the damage to the immune system in relation to the benefit received by these treatments.
 In other words, doctors must assess the risk of killing a patient or further damaging their immune system.

-Vitamin C’s Action as a Tumor-Killing Agent
+Vitamin C’s Action As A Tumor Killing Agent

 Studies suggest that because vitamin C therapy is able to discriminate between healthy cells and cancerous cells in the body, it is non-toxic to the immune system and toxic only to cancerous cells.
 What is interesting to observe is that when vitamin C therapy is supplemented with catalase, a reduction in the tumor-killing effect was noted.

 This has led researchers to believe that hydrogen peroxide plays an important role in the cancer-killing effects associated with vitamin C therapy and that cancer cells do not produce enough catalase to neutralize these high levels of hydrogen peroxide.
 Hydrogen peroxide’s role in tumor suppression is also related to the levels of catalase produced by cancer cells.
 It has been noted that low levels of hydrogen peroxide are observed in a cancer-friendly environment, while high levels along with the reduction of catalase are observed when the body is free of oxidative stress.

 Oxidative stress is known to contribute to malignancies and the spread of cancer.
 Because only a small amount of catalase can be produced by a large number of cancerous tumors, the benefit of hydrogen peroxide at high levels can be achieved and it’s cancer-fighting effects made possible through vitamin C therapy.